rcaceiro/node-yolo/README.md

 <br>The version 1.x.x was developed by [Rúben Caceiro](https://github.com/rcaceiro) and [Ricardo Maltez](https://github.com/freakstatic) during the final project.
 <br>The version 2.x.x was sponsored by [Instituto de Telecomunicações](https://www.it.pt) developed by [Rúben Caceiro](https://github.com/rcaceiro) and guided by [Patrício Domingues](https://scholar.google.com/citations?user=LPwSQ2EAAAAJ&hl=en).

-**Now this branch is in development mode.
-Now is in beta, the video classification functionality works but need alot of refinements.
-  If you use this branch please be careful you have some instabilities and check for frequent updates.**
 ### Pre-requirements
 * C/C++ Compiler (tested with gcc & g++)
 * nVidia graphic card (Only if you want to use GPU acceleration):